jasondrawdy/flux-capacitor/README.md

 2. **Download and Repository Creation**: Begin by cloning this repository and creating your own fork on GitHub.
 3. **Initial Commit**: Prioritize committing the `history.json` file as the first step before initiating daily commits.

 > **Important**: Upon completing the repository setup and Git configuration, the next critical step involves establishing a daily commit routine.
-The script automates updates and processing, simplifying the process significantly; and it can also loop infinitely to act as a meta-cronjob, however, it is recommended to make your own cronjob/scheduled task.

 ### Possible Bugs
 While the setup is straightforward, there are potential issues that may arise: